stemlaur/anki/doc/architecture/adr-001-use-adrs.md

 ## Context

-NexusOne has several very explicit goals that make the practice and discipline of architecture very important:
+Anki has several very explicit goals that make the practice and discipline of architecture very important:

 - We want to think deeply about all our architectural decisions,